bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 >
 > Dear [Name],
 >
 > I'm [YOUR NAME], a [GRADE] student at [SCHOOL].
+My collaborator Ayan Pendharkar
-I've built an open-source
+> and I have built an open-source predictive screening model for San Diego
-> predictive screening model for San Diego intersections and I think it sits close to
+> intersections, and I think it sits close to
 > FHWA's systemic safety approach, so I wanted to ask whether I'm reading that
 > correctly.
 >